AtomicScala/atomic-scala-examples/README.md

 Atomic Scala Examples
 =====================

-Examples from the book "Atomic Scala" by Bruce Eckel &amp; Dianne Marsh.
+Examples from the book *Atomic Scala* by Bruce Eckel &amp; Dianne Marsh.
 Also includes the necessary code to make it work within Typesafe Activator.

 When you download this package (see the "download ZIP" button on the right when